smcclab/smc-course/_workshops/10-topologies.md

 ## Goals for this week

-1. to examine (and analyse) the work of other computer musicians with a view to emulating it
+1. to think about how multiple performers in your piece will work together

 2. to think about the parts of your [final performance]({% link _assessments/04-lens-performance.md %}) and how they fit together